 Lead by example

-Raytheon, No Barriers alum to coach 2018 expedition team of veterans
+Raytheon, No Barriers alum coaching 2018 expedition team of veterans

 Twenty miles down the Colorado River, deep inside the Grand Canyon, a short trail leads to a tranquil, secluded waterfall.
 For retired U.S. Army Lt.
 Col. James Bishop and 13 other veterans, the shaded pool at its bottom offered a welcome respite during the 2016 Raytheon-No Barriers Veteran Wilderness Expedition.